 One of the most powerful tools in the real estate investors arsenal is the 1031 exchange.
 In our current market cycle with a great disparity among markets throughout the country, now may be an great time to take advantage of this opportunity to expand and diversify your real estate portfolio.
 It could be a time to sell high and buy low.

 Okay, you made the jump from the front page to the full page.
 Thanks.
 But before going further, let me state clearly, I am not a tax professional or a financial adviser.
-Please check with one or both of those practitioners before proceeding to verify the information below and to determine if this is right for you.
+Please check with one or both before proceeding to verify the information below and to determine if this is right for you.

 WHY DO A 1031 EXCHANGE?